-The PUA program will provide up to 86 weeks of benefits beginning with weeks of unemployment beginning February 2, 2020, through the week ending September 4, 2021.
-PUA covers individuals who are business owners, independent contractors, self-employed workers, freelancers, or other eligible workers and only received a 1099 tax form last year, or whom otherwise would not qualify for regular UI or PEUC benefits.
-Coverage will also include individuals who have exhausted all rights to regular UI or PEUC.
-This program will be administered similar to the Disaster Unemployment Assistance (DUA) program.
+The PUA program provided up to 86 weeks of benefits with weeks of unemployment beginning February 2, 2020, through the week ending September 4, 2021.
+PUA covered individuals who are business owners, independent contractors, self-employed workers, freelancers, or whom otherwise would not qualify for regular UI or PEUC benefits.
+Coverage also included individuals who have exhausted all rights to regular UI or PEUC.
+This program was administered similar to the Disaster Unemployment Assistance (DUA) program.
 PUA benefits are federally funded.